CryptoEcliptic/Binder-Dating-App/README.md

 ## The overriding process:
 In order to override the default settings for each module you should add a section (OverrideModuleSettings) in the corresponding appsettings.json file.
 In the section you should provide an array of objects.
 Each object contains ModuleName, Collection of Loaders where you should provide LoaderName and
-CustomSettings object that will override the default behaviour of the module's loader.
+CustomSettings object that will override the default behavior of the module's loader.
 (See the example bellow)
 ```json
 {